some-random-idiot/pizzashop/README.md

     - PyCharm: right click -> Refactor -> Extract -> Method
     - PyCharm correctly suggests that "pizza" should be parameter, and it returns the description. (correct!)
     - PyDev: Refactoring menu -> Extract method.
 PyDev asks you if pizza should a parameter (correct), but the new method does not return anything.
 Fix it.
-    - All IDE: after refactoring, move the two comment lines from `print_pizza` to `describe` as shown here:
+    - All IDE: after refactoring, move the two comment lines from `order_pizza` to `describe` as shown here:
     ```python
     def describe(pizza):
         # create printable description of the pizza such as